ActivitySim/populationsim/docs/application_configuration.rst

 Checks on data inputs
 ~~~~~~~~~~~~~~~~~~~~~~~

-While PopulationSim algorithm is designed to work even with imperfect data, but an error-free and consistent data guarantees optimal performance.
-Poor performance and errors are usually the result of imperfect data and it is the responsibility of the user to do necessary QA//QC on the input data.
+While the PopulationSim algorithm is designed to work even with imperfect data, an error-free and consistent set of input controls guarantees optimal performance.
+Poor performance and errors are usually the result of inconsistent data and it is the responsibility of the user to do necessary QA//QC on the input data.
 Some data problems that are frequently encountered are as follows:

 	* Miscoding of data
-	* Inconsistent controls
+	* Inconsistent controls (for example, household-level households by size controls do not match person-level controls on total persons, or household-level workers per household controls do not match person-level workers by occupation)
 	* Controls do not add to total number of households
-	* Controls do not aggregate consistently
+	* Controls do not aggregate consistently across geographies
 	* missing or mislabelled controls

 Common run-time errors